What is the Best Cookware for High Heat?

 We all hate waiting a long time for our food at a restaurant, am I right?!

-Nevertheless, it is a common piece of cooking equipment used by professional chefs.
+Nevertheless, it is common cooking equipment professional chefs use.

 Copper and Cast Iron